 Stay in a Haunted Hotel

 Consider booking a night in a haunted hotel to get into the spooky spirit this Halloween season.
 Legend has it, the 14th floor (actually the 13th floor) of Hotel Monteleone is home to some paranormal activity.
 Guests have reported hearing the footsteps of Maurice Begere, the young ghost child who haunts the hotel.
-For more on haunted hotels, see here.
+See here for more on haunted hotels in New Orleans.

 Enjoy some spooky family fun

-Head to Audubon Zoo from October 21-23, 2022 for Boo at the Zoo.
+Head to Audubon Zoo for Boo at the Zoo, running from October 17-19, 2025.
 The beloved family Halloween tradition includes unforgettable animal experiences, festive treats and decor, and plenty of family-friendly activities.

-Explore the French Market District for live music, kid’s activities, trick-or-treating, and a Spooky Second Line at Boo Carré Halloween Haunt, or enjoy a weekend at City Park for Ghosts in the Oaks, which includes trick-or-treating, arts & crafts, a pumpkin patch, and hot-dog roasting around the campfire.
+Explore the French Market District for live music, kid’s activities, trick-or-treating, and a Spooky Second Line at Boo Carré Halloween Haunt on Saturday, Oct.
+25. From October 16-19, enjoy a weekend at City Park for Ghosts in the Oaks, which includes trick-or-treating, arts & crafts, a pumpkin patch, and hot-dog roasting around the campfire.
 Costumes are encouraged for all!

 Check out the Halloween Nightlife